 Screen orientation is somewhat simpler, as its only options are

 Look through the list of test dimensions, and select a few combinations that you'd like to run your test on.
-If you're on the Spark or Flame plans, you can run up to 5 combinations per day.
+If you're on the Spark plan, you can run up to 5 combinations per day.
 If you're on the Blaze plan, you can run tests on an unlimited number combinations per day, but you can only include up to 200 combinations in each run.
 For more information on test limits and pricing, see Pricing Plans.

 Run the tests